akuity/awesome-argo/README.md

 * [argocd-commenter](https://github.com/int128/argocd-commenter) is a Kubernetes controller to notify a change of Argo CD Application status via comments on GitHub pull requests and GitHub Deployments.
 * [argocd-interlace](https://github.com/IBM/argocd-interlace) is a Kubernetes controller to enable software supply chain security capabilities in Argo CD.
 * [argoflow](https://github.com/argoflow/argoflow) provides a fully declarative and GitOps approach to deploy and maintain your Kubeflow distribution with Argo CD.
-* [Cello](https://github.com/cello-proj/cello) (formerly known as [Argo CloudOps](https://github.com/argoproj-labs/argo-cloudops)) is a service for running infrastructure as code software tools including CDK, Terraform and Cloud Formation via GitOps.
+* [Cello](https://github.com/cello-proj/cello) is a service for running infrastructure as code software tools including CDK, Terraform and Cloud Formation via GitOps.
 * [Couler](https://github.com/couler-proj/couler) provides a unified interface for constructing and managing workflows on different workflow engines.
 * [Devtron](https://github.com/devtron-labs/devtron) is a Web-Based CI/CD Platform for Kubernetes, powered by Argo.
 * [Kedro](https://github.com/quantumblacklabs/kedro) is an open-source Python framework for creating reproducible, maintainable and modular data science code.